ashikshafi08/learning_to_see_in_the_dark_Fastai/README.md

 - We didnt had much computing power (only Google Colab)
 - And we didn't have the storage to store the dataset.

 The model we built with `jpg` didn't produce the paper's actual results, but we are still working on fixing the pixel issues related to the predicted image.
 Special thanks to the authors of the paper, team of fastai and Zach Mueller for walk with fastai.
+This dataset is converted to `jpg` images and then trained using **Unet** with the backbone of `resnet34` architecture.

 **[The app is live on streamlit](https://share.streamlit.io/someshfengde/learning_to_see_in_dark/main/app.py)**